Datagen-Project/Whitepaper-2.0/README.md

 This design makes the Datagen network work on principles close to edge computing, although in a decentralized blockchain-based framework.

 •	Saving only the hashed data is much lighter than saving the whole computational process and allows nodes to save store capability;

+•	Hashed data on-chain is complemented with data stored off-chain (inside decentralized storage like IPFS nodes), to keep the Heavy Blockchain's blocksize lighter;

 •	Offloading many functions (that otherwise would have been performed by the Fast Chain) to the Heavy Chain can make the Fast Chain much more performing.